 Name Contact Number: (Check that mobile signal is available on site)

 Organiser

 District Commissioner

 Appointed Person

 First Aid Provider

 Official Steward (May be the Organiser)

 The following may not be present at smaller activities

 Branch/Event Safety Officer

-The Pony Club Office Tel: 02476 698300.
-In offi put through to the emer of hours the emergency be publicised as part of tanswerphone message. number is manned 24/7 Please do not hang up rgency phone.
-Out phone number will the pre-recorded The emergency phone when contacting

-the emergency number.
+The Pony Club Office Tel.: 02476 698300.
+In office hours, ask to be put through to the emergency phone.
+Out o hours the emergency phone number will be publicised as part of the pre-recorded answer phone message.
+The emergency phone number is manned 24/7.
+Please do not hang up when contacting the emergency number.
 We will ensure the phone is answered by a senior member of the team.

-In the event of a serious incident
+In the event of a serious accident